Russia Signals That Griner Could Be Released, But U.S. Skeptical

 Griner, a star for the Phoenix Mercury of the WNBA, has been detained in Russia since February, when she was arrested in a Moscow airport on drug charges (officials found cannabis oil in her luggage).

 Griner pleaded guilty to the charges in July, but said it was a mistake and that she did not intend to break the law.
-In August, Griner was convicted by Russian court, which sentenced her to nine years in prison.
+In August, Griner was convicted by a Russian court, which sentenced her to nine years in prison.

 Last month, the court denied Griner’s appeal